bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 14°
+- 15°
-- Overcast
+- Partly Cloudy
-- 77% humidity
+- 76% humidity
-- 10 mph wind
+- 11 mph wind
-- 93% cloud cover
+- 52% cloud cover
-- 42 AQI 🟩
+- 41 AQI 🟩
-- 0.16 inches of snow in the past 24 hours
+- 0.06 inches of snow in the past 24 hours
-- 0.25 inches of snow and 0.01 inches of rain expected in the next 48 hours
+- 0.23 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>